 Dear Hive Community,

 If you are interested in reading more about my journey, feel free to follow my blog here on hive.
-I would also be happy if you share some of your thoughts about permaculture and nature with me and other fellow readers in a comment. :)
+I would also be happy if you share some of your thoughts with me and other fellow readers in a comment. :)